Robust Maximum Capture Facility Location under Random Utility Maximization Models: Robust MCP

 \end{corollary}

-If the uncertainty set is rectangular, i.e., each $v^i_j$ can freely vary in an interval, the following proposition shows that the robust MCP can be further converted into a deterministic MCP. \begin{proposition}[Rectangular uncertainty sets] If the uncertainty sets are rectangular, i.e., $\cV_i = \{\bv^i|\; \underline{\bv}^i \leq \bv^i \leq \overline{\bv}^i\}$, for all $i\in I$, then the robust problem \eqref{prb:robust-MCP} is equivalent to
+If the uncertainty set is rectangular, i.e., each $v^i_j$ can freely deviate within an interval, the following proposition shows that the robust MCP can be further converted into a deterministic MCP. \begin{proposition}[Rectangular uncertainty sets] If the uncertainty sets are rectangular, i.e., $\cV_i = \{\bv^i|\; \underline{\bv}^i \leq \bv^i \leq \overline{\bv}^i\}$, for all $i\in I$, then the robust problem \eqref{prb:robust-MCP} is equivalent to